-Many countries kept on dropping and readopting the gold standard until 1971 when they ultimately replaced it with free-floating currencies.
-Not until the financial crisis in 2008 did the price of gold start its upward climb again.
-Experts attribute the reason for this spike to the central banks’ ratification of quantitative easing (QE).
+Many countries kept dropping and readopting the gold standard until 1971, when they replaced it with free-floating currencies.
+Only when the financial crisis in 2008 did the price of gold start its upward climb again.
+Experts attribute this spike to the central banks’ ratification of quantitative easing (QE).

-General economic wisdom suggests that QE causes inflation, and, since the prices of yellow metal rise with inflation, adoption of QE leads to an appreciation in the value of gold.
+General economic wisdom suggests that QE causes inflation.
+Since the prices of yellow metal rise with inflation, the adoption of QE leads to an appreciation in the value of gold.
 Here are some of the more pertinent reasons to invest in gold to protect and preserve your wealth:

 Gold is a scarce, stable asset that provides insurance against economic downturns and uncertainties.
 Interest rate fluctuations and decisions to control supply by printing impact currencies have no direct effect on gold, making it a safe haven for investors.

-It is necessary for a balanced and diverse portfolio to include assets like gold as a countermeasure to the stock market.
+A balanced and diverse portfolio must include assets like gold as a countermeasure to the stock market.
 This helps in mitigating risk and reducing volatility for investors.

 Although gold stocks usually reflect the price movements of the metal itself, gold stocks can prove to be profitable even at the low prices of gold.
 In addition, the high dividend payouts by mining companies can act as a further incentive for investors to buy gold stocks.

-Regular IRAs (individual retirement account) restrict your investments to the usual asset class of stocks, bonds, and cash.
-A gold IRA, on the other hand, allows you to invest in physical gold, platinum, silver, and palladium.
+Regular IRAs (individual retirement accounts) restrict your investments to the usual asset class of stocks, bonds, and cash.
+On the other hand, a gold IRA allows you to invest in physical gold, platinum, silver, and palladium.

 Gold IRAs are an intelligent option for retirement investors looking for a balanced and diversified portfolio.
-The addition of a gold IRA to your retirement portfolio acts as an insurance policy countering inflation, as prices of gold travel in the opposite direction of other paper assets.
+Adding a gold IRA to your retirement portfolio acts as an insurance policy countering inflation, as prices of gold travel in the opposite direction of other paper assets.
 This approach balances the portfolio and minimizes risk over the long term.

 The popularity of gold IRAs has soared since the 2008 financial crisis and the worldwide recession that followed it.
 Investments in gold IRAs have witnessed phenomenal growth resulting in the proliferation of many companies, simplifying the transactions, and ensuring a robust gold IRA environment.

-The inflationary impact of stimulus packages by the Federal Reserve has also generated a huge interest in gold IRAs.
-You need to find a custodian and an approved depository for the IRA.
-Once you buy the gold or any other precious metal, you must transfer it to the depository for the custodian to be able to account for it.
+The inflationary impact of stimulus packages by the Federal Reserve has also generated considerable interest in gold IRAs.
+Finding a custodian and an approved depository for the IRA would be best.
+Once you buy gold or any other precious metal, you must transfer it to the depository for the custodian to be able to account for it.

-To invest in gold, you must form a self-directed IRA that you can manage directly, and that also allows you to invest in a wider portfolio of investment products as compared to other IRAs.
-In a gold IRA, you must have a broker and a custodian to purchase the gold and to manage the account, respectively.
+To invest in gold, you must form a self-directed IRA that you can manage directly, allowing you to invest in the broader pin, the broader investment products compared to other IRAs.
+A gold IRA must have a broker and a custodian to purchase the gold and manage the account.

 Usually, banks, brokerage firms, trust companies, or credit unions act as custodians.
-They need approval by government agencies to be able to administer custody services to investors and advisors.
+They need government agencies' approval to administer custody services to investors and advisors.
 Selecting a metal or bullion dealer is the responsibility of the investor.

 However, traditional custodians having connections with metal dealers may share the list.
 Conversely, some metal dealers may provide references for an IRA custodian to an investor.
-But as a consumer and investor, you are at liberty to look for custodians on your own.
+But as a consumer and investor, you can look for custodians independently.

 You can exercise the option to roll over all or some of your existing traditional IRA or 401(k) funds into a gold IRA.
-The entire process for rollover is no different than other retirement funds.
-You need to fill an online or paper application to set up an account that usually becomes operational within a day or two of completing the application process.
+The entire process for rollover is the same as other retirement funds.
+You need to fill out an online or paper application to set up an account that usually becomes operational within a day or two of completing the application process.

-Given below are some important yardsticks to consider in the selection of a broker for a gold IRA:
+Given below are some crucial yardsticks to consider in the selection of a broker for a gold IRA:

 There must be clarity and unambiguity about all your upfront costs so that there are no surprises involving hidden charges or fees after you invest.

-Going through customer reviews or the complaints filed against the company may be helpful in forming an opinion.
-Try to look for a company with an exceptional reputation and track record.
+Going through customer reviews or the complaints filed against the company may be helpful in getting your opinion.
+You can look for a company with an exceptional reputation and track record.

 Understand your needs and goals as an investor and choose a company that can cater to them accordingly.

-Ask for and review licenses, insurance, and registrations of the company before deciding to appoint them as your broker.
+Ask for and review the company's licenses, insurance, and registrations before appointing them as your broker.